graezykev/normalise-your-git-commit-and-push/steps.md

 [optional footer(s)]
 ```

-i.e. your commit message must be at least like `"feat: your commit description ..."`,
+i.e., your commit message must be at least formatted like `"feat: your commit description ..."`.

-Your message of `"commit"` couldn't satisfy the rule, which means your commit will fail.
+However, Your message of `"commit after fixing index.js"` doesn't satisfy the rule, which means your commit will fail.

-## 7. Add Commit Message Format Rules to Commit Message Hook
+## 7. Add `commitlint` to Commit Message Hook

+Running `commitlint` directly is not appropriate; we should integrate it into an automatic Git Hook (Commit Message Hook).

 ### Add Linting Script to the Hook